EsteAdonis/Git-GitHub-Leraning/Readme.md

 # Notas
-This is a Testing Repo for this case
+This is a Testing Repo for this case in order to be proficient with this course